Contents

 Applies to:

-- Business entities (except in the insurance business) formed in the U.S. with annual revenues >500M USD that do business in CA
+- Business entities (except in the insurance business) formed in the U.S. with annual revenues >500M USD that do business in California

 Requires: